Innovationmorpho123/KaiOSFR/Readme.md

 1. The App accepts the licenses data as a hex string, so you need the convert the License obtained from server into hex string and send call getFaceAnalysis(license) with the license data obtained after decoding base64 string.

-2. Make sure to call stopFaceAaalysis when back is pressed from the smartphone, this is to ensure the memory is freed.
+2. Make sure to call stopFaceAnalysis when back is pressed from the smartphone, this is to ensure the memory is freed.